rogelio-brill/ViewCart/README.md

 # Ebay Automated Test Cases for View Item Page

-Created Automated Test Cases for the page where you view all the information about the Item.
+Created Automated Test Cases for the page where you view all the information about an item.

-Including UI and API test cases.
+Frontend test cases include unit, cross-browser, integration, and localization testing.

+Backend test cases include API testing.

 Used a Page Object Model (POM) design pattern to create the test cases.

-Tools used are :
-Java
-Maven
-Selenium
-TestNg
-Rest-Assured
+Tools used: Java, Maven, Selenium, TestNG, and Rest-Assured